 Statement of Functional Expenses

-Voluntary health and welfare organizations have the additional requirement of presenting the expenses in a matrix, which includes both the natural and functional expenses by program.
-(See FASB Statement 117 C for the specific definitions.)
+If you’re a voluntary health or welfare organization you also must present your expenses in a matrix, which includes both the natural and functional expenses by program, according to FASB Statement 117.

 Direct or Indirect

-Nonprofit financial statements must be useful to donors and contributors so that resources can be efficiently allocated.
-Statements of activities are useful in assessing the services provided by the organization, its ability to continue those services, and how managers have performed their stewardship responsibilities.
+Nonprofit financial statements are useful to donors and contributors to show that your nonprofit has efficiently allocated resources.
+Statements of activities are useful in assessing the services provided by your organization, its ability to continue those services, and how managers have performed their stewardship responsibilities.